andrejlukic/dicegame-solver/Readme.md

 | 13,3  | 0,42       |
 | 13,32 | 0,41       |

+An average score 13,33	and average time 0,42 seconds.

 For a game of two dice with three sides these are the results:

 | Score | Time (sec) |